2025-2026 School Year Policies

 Attendance

 Attendance is essential to success in school.
-All children are expected to be in school in-person starting at 8:00am every school day.
+All children are expected to be in school starting at 8:00am every school day.

 In order for your child to be successful in school, it is important that your child be in school regularly.
 When your child is absent from school, please contact Ms. Monte.
 You will also receive a call from our School Messenger system alerting you to whether or not your child was late or absent.
 Families check attendance on report cards, ask the school for attendance records, or view your child's attendance on your My Schools account.